intuit/maven-build-scanner/README.md

 * A pie chart showing the Maven plugins that took the longest.
 * A module-by-module breakdown of tasks.
 * Links to reports on previous builds.

-To create a scan for another application, do the following:

-    cd your-app
-    env MAVEN_BUILD_SCANNER=1 mvn install

-You should see the following line in the Maven console output:

-    Open http://localhost:3000/?projectId=com.intuit:maven-build-scanner&sessionId=60acc519-ff2a-4c06-b79a-2aa23c47c861 to view your Maven build scanner results to view your Maven build scanner results